Contrast-Security-OSS/docs/content/user/agent/net/config/Level2Rules-all.md

   - [Propagators](#propagators)
   - [Triggers](#triggers)

+## Policy File Editing

-The behavior of the Contrast .NET Agent is largely driven by rules located in the policy.xml file in the agent's installation directory.
-The .NET Agent's behavior can be customized by adding your own rules to customerPolicy.xml.
-Users can also override rules in policy.xml by adding a rule with the same method signature to customerPolicy.xml.
+The behavior of the Contrast .NET Agent is largely driven by rules located in the *policy.xml* file in the agent's installation directory.
+The .NET Agent's behavior can be customized by adding your own rules to *customerPolicy.xml*.
+Users can also override rules in *policy.xml* by adding a rule with the same method signature to *customerPolicy.xml*.

-The customerPolicy.xml file is located in *C:\ProgramData\Contrast.NET\customerPolicy.xml*
+The *customerPolicy.xml* file is located in *C:\ProgramData\Contrast.NET\customerPolicy.xml*

-Please note that the agent's default policy.xml should not be directly modified because users' changes will be lost when a new version of Contrast.NET is installed.
-The customerPolicy.xml file will not be overwritten during software updates.
+Please note that the agent's default *policy.xml* should not be directly modified because users' changes will be lost when a new version of Contrast.NET is installed.
+The *customerPolicy.xml* file will not be overwritten during software updates.

 ## File-Based Rules

 Contrast.NET will detect vulnerabilities in your application configuration files as well as in JavaScript and ASPX files.
 Users can disable rules they no longer wish to be detected by the .NET Agent.

-The file based rules are configured by changing the *file-based-rules* xml element.
+The file-based rules are configured by changing the *file-based-rules* xml element.
 See below for explanations of these rules.

 ```xml
   <file-based-rules>